xieweidc/CodeDocs/MsFEM/DiffusionMsFEM.md

 title:  MsFEM solve Diffusion Equation
 ---

+> A Multiscale Finite Element Method for Elliptic Problems in Composite Materials
+> and Porous Media, Journal of  Vol 134, 169-189.

 # Introduction

-​	Multiscale finite element method(MsFEM) is proposed by Hou and Wu in 1997.
-The original parper could be found in, A Multiscale Finite Element Method for Elliptic Problems in Composite Materials and Porous Media, Vol 134, 169-189.

 ​	In this document, we will use a 2D problem to illustrate the basic ideas of the method.
 1D and 3D also be concerned.
 The 2D problem is:

 $$
 \begin{cases}